-While this distinction is of course well-established in the theory literature~\cite{max-min-bound}, we further argue here that \emph{it can lead to incorrect decisions when evaluating networks}.
+\SC{While this distinction is well-established~\cite{max-min-bound}, we strengthen the point by showing} that \emph{it can lead to incorrect decisions when evaluating networks}.
 Specifically, we will exhibit a pair of graphs $A$ and $B$ such that, as shown in Figure~\ref{fig:cutVs}, $A$ has higher throughput but $B$ has higher sparsest cut.
 If sparsest cut is the metric used to choose a network, graph $B$ will be wrongly assessed to have better performance than graph $A$, while in fact it has a factor $\Omega(\sqrt{\log n})$ worse performance!

 \textbf{Graph A} is a clustered random graph adapted from previous work~\cite{singla14throughput} \pbgnew{with $n$} nodes and degree $2d$. $A$ is composed of two equal-sized clusters with $n/2$ nodes each.
 Each node in a cluster is connected by degree $\alpha$ to nodes inside its cluster, and degree $\beta$ to nodes in the other cluster, such that $\alpha + \beta = 2d$. $A$ is sampled uniformly at random from the space of all graphs satisfying these constraints.
 We can pick $\alpha$ and $\beta$ such that $\beta = \Theta(\frac{\alpha}{\log n})$.
-Then, as per \cite{singla14throughput} (Lemma~$3$), the throughput of $A$, $T_A$ and its sparsest cut, $\Phi_A$ are both $\Theta(\frac{1}{n\log n})$.
+Then, as per \cite{singla14throughput} (Lemma~$3$), the throughput of $A$ \SC{(denoted $T_A$)} and its sparsest cut \SC{(denoted $\Phi_A$)} are both $\Theta(\frac{1}{n\log n})$.

 Let graph $G$ be any $2d$-regular expander on $N=\frac{n}{dp}$ nodes, where $d$ is a constant and $p$ is a parameter we shall adjust later. \textbf{Graph B} is constructed by replacing each edge of $G$ with a path of length $p$.
 It is easy to see that $B$ has $n$ nodes.
-We prove in Appendix \ref{appendix}, the following theorem.
+We prove in Appendix A the following theorem.

 \begin{theorem} $T_B = O(\frac{1}{np{\log n}})$ and $\Phi_B=\Omega(\frac{1}{np})$. \end{theorem}